Hold the phone. Did Colorado just make it legal to text and drive?

 A new state law only applies to texting while driving carelessly, which critics say opens the door for distracted driving

-The little-noticed provision softening the state’s standard is part of a new law that increased the penalties for a texting while driving carelessly citation from $50 to $300 and from one to four points on a driver’s licenseRead the full story on The Denver Post website.
+The electronic signs above Colorado highways offer a warning to drivers who reach for their cellphones: “New texting law fines increased to $300.”What it doesn’t mention: Texting while driving is now legal in Colorado as long as it isn’t done in “a careless or imprudent manner.”The little-noticed provision softening the state’s standard is part of a new law that increased the penalties for a texting while driving carelessly citation from $50 to $300 and from one to four points on a driver’s licenseRead the full story on The Denver Post website.

 Start a dialogue, stay on topic and be civil.

 If you don't follow the rules, your comment may be deleted.